 Search advertising has long been the foundation of online advertising.
 Search Ads are placed on search engines like Google, Bing and Yahoo, they are typically given better placements at the top or side of the results page of keywords.

 Google is by far the stand-alone leader of search and although typically more expensive than their competition it is for good reason.
 Google drive results that are easily tracked and expandable across a multitude of different technologies.
-The key factor in costing when running search is the performance, leading to the assumption that if the price is high, it is for a reason.
+The key factor in costing when running a search is the performance, leading to the assumption that if the price is high, it is for a reason.
 Search allows you to target people who are showing a specific interest in set terms online.
 The right campaign starts with the right keywords, get these right and your search campaign is destined for great things.
 The shorter and broader the search term the more likely you are of being outbid, try targeting long terms and unique keywords for success with your online advertising.

 Display advertising most commonly refers to the banner adverts audiences see when they visit a website from a desktop computer or laptop.
 Online advertising creatives are carefully created to attract an audience to click on the banner and navigate to a specific page determined by the advertiser.
 The advert can include text, images, graphic, video and audio, the limitation of what can run are determined by the website owner or publisher.

-It is possible to approach websites directly and individually agree online advertising pricing and creative types, however there are now large networks of publishers that allow you to target multiple publishers with a similar context at the same time.
+It is possible to approach websites directly and individually agree online advertising pricing and creative types, however, there are now large networks of publishers that allow you to target multiple publishers with a similar context at the same time.
 There are countless opportunities to work with networks, each offering their own insight into data, volumes, context and various other parameters for advertisers to target.
-Tread carefully, with large volumes of automated traffic comes the potential to quick burn through a budget, plan well and check everything when loading your campaigns.
+Tread carefully, with large volumes of automated traffic comes the potential to quickly burn through a budget, plan well and check everything when loading your campaigns.

 Email is an effective tool for engaging with new customers but more so effective at continuing a dialogue with your current clients.
 If you are emailing a new email pool to prospect and seek new business, there are several things to consider.